 - Make it fun.
 Connecting with team members on a personal level creates a fun, positive work environment.
 It is still important, however, to maintain a professional boundary and atmosphere.
 This latter point was also especially important to me in a recent project I led at school with close friends, where it was sometimes difficult to separate the business that needed to get done from our ongoing relationship.

-While working at 1st Playable, I have become particularly familiar with several online tools including Miro, Trello, and Jira.
+While working at 1st Playable Productions, I have become particularly familiar with several online tools including Jira, Miro and Trello.
 I’ve found Jira particularly intuitive and helpful for task management and bug tracking, as it is well-structured to support development needs.